 With your consent, we will use your email address to send you the latest news and information about gymnastics we believe may be of interest to you.

-By looking at your participation profile as well as any additional information which you have agree can be shared with SG, we can identify news, offers and services that are most likely to be most relevant and will meet your needs as a member.
+By looking at your participation profile as well as any additional information which you have agree can be shared with Welsh Judo, we can identify news, offers and services that are most likely to be most relevant and will meet your needs as a member.

-These communications will include relevant newsletters (Round off and Springboard) and magazines, information about opportunities, products, services and events and relevant information from our affiliated and partner organisations.
-Click here for a list of our partners.
+These communications will include relevant newsletters and magazines, information about opportunities, products, services and events and relevant information from our affiliated and partner organisations.

 If you agree to any of the above marketing, and later change your mind, you can opt out at any point, by amending your settings in ‘my account’.
 Alternatively, you can use the ‘unsubscribe’ link at the end of the electronic communication but this will unsubscribe you from all marketing communications.